 Seasonal items to buy in April

 Discounted vacuums are another best buy in spring as people get into spring cleaning mode.
 New models come out in June, so it’s a good time to find deals on top brands such as Dyson, Shark, Kenmore, Miele, and Roomba.
 Black Friday usually sees better deals.
 But it’s easy to comparison shop online.
-So whether you are looking for a hand vacuum, robotic vacuum, portable stick model, or full scale work horse, April is a good month to consider a vacuum purchase.
+So, whether you are looking for a hand vacuum, robotic vacuum, portable stick model, or full-scale work horse, April is a good month to consider a vacuum purchase.

-Discounted Spring (and maybe winter) clothing, which arrived in stores in February, needs to be cleared out to make way for summer items.
+Discounted Spring clothing, which arrived in stores in February, needs to be cleared out to make way for summer items.
 These are typically light layering pieces perfect for Seattle’s on-again, off-again weather.
 There might also be some winter clothing leftovers at screaming deals—but only if you need the item, right?

 You might also like: